sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Cookbook/Interacting_with_Eclipse_or_Java.md

 ## Code Equivalents

-Some examples of calling code in Ruby and in Java
+Some examples of calling code in Ruby and Java.

 Description